Baked beans are a huge crowd pleaser!

-When my son Yakov was a little schoolboy, he would always gush about Eagle Day Camp Baked beans.
-You must get the camp’s baked beans recipe , he would always urge me, with great glee.
-I did call the camp and they were happy to oblige: Their baked beans came straight from Heinz cans, reheated.
-I am happy to report that even my son’s tastes have evolved, and now he declares with just about the same assurance as in his summer camp days that Heinz should request my baked beans recipe: Heinz, do you hear this?
+When my son Yakov was a little schoolboy, he would always gush about Eagle Day Camp baked beans.
+You must get the camp’s recipe , he would always urge me, with great glee.
+I did call the camp and they were happy to oblige: open a Heinz can and reheat.
+I am happy to report that even my son’s tastes have evolved.
+He now he declares with just about the same assurance as in his summer camp days that Heinz should request my baked beans recipe: Heinz, do you hear this?
 What nachas!
 Yakov, looking forward to enjoying your baked beans, made from my recipe, at one of your bashes, at Chabad Washington Heights!

 - 1 large onion, quartered

 - 8 cloves garlic

 - 1 12-ounce can dark beer

 - 1/3 cup dark molasses

 - 8 ounces smoked turkey, minced, optional